orval-labs/orval/docs/src/pages/reference/configuration/output.md

 };
 ```

-##### useExamples
+#### useExamples

 An extension of the global mock option.
 If set to `true`, the mock generator will use the `example` property of the specification to generate the mock.
-If the `example` property is not set, the mock generator will fallback to the default behavior.
+If the `example` property is not set, the mock generator will fall back to the default behavior.
 Will override the global option.

 ```js
 module.exports = {